jmayerdev/foreverinthebasement/README.md

 Forever in the Basement is a 24/7 "vanilla" Minecraft server that I would like to keep hosting for years to come.
 The mods I am installing do not affect the core gameplay; instead, they aim to make the vanilla experience prettier and just more fun to play.

 These steps will install a modded Fabric installation to your Minecraft Launcher.
-These mods are required for Voxy (far render distance mod) and Simple Voice Chat.
+These mods are required for Voxy (far render distance mod) and Simple Voice Chat (proximity voice chat).
 I also included some sound overhaul mods and resource packs I think improve vanilla's experience.
 You can edit / disable any of these mods in the in-game mod menu.

+_Note:_  You do not **need** to install any of these mods to play on the server.
+The only **real** functionality you will miss out on is Simple Voice Chat.
+With that said, I strongly recommend playing with these mods.
+If performance is a concern, simply disable shaders in-game.

 This installs: (on 1.21.11)
 <ul>